 Disrupt the circadian rhythm and tumours can become more aggressive.

-For the technically minded, according to MIT News: ‘Within cells, a gene called Bmal1 is responsible for turning on other genes that control circadian activities, including one called Per2.
+According to MIT News: ‘Within cells, a gene called Bmal1 is responsible for turning on other genes that control circadian activities, including one called Per2.
 Levels of the proteins encoded by these genes normally oscillate throughout the day, but when normal light/dark cycles are disrupted, those oscillations disappear.
 “Cells need the light cue, which is like a reset button for the clock.
-When you lose that cue, you lose the normal rhythms in every cell in your body,” says [Thales] Papagiannakopoulos, who is an assistant professor of pathology at New York University School of Medicine.’
+When you lose that cue, you lose the normal rhythms in every cell in your body,” says Thales Papagiannakopoulos, an assistant professor of pathology at New York University School of Medicine.’

 And then there is fatigue and ‘brain fog’ that sets in at certain times of the night when shift workers are trying to stay alert but their body should be in a state of deep sleep.
 It’s the same as jet lag but, for many, it’s experienced on a daily basis during night shift.
 Typically, it is in the early hours that the most mistakes and injuries occur.
 Indeed, some of the world’s best-known disasters happened because of night shift fatigue and lack of alertness and concentration.
 Mistakes made at 1.23am led to the 1986 Chernobyl disaster and the 1979 Three Mile Island partial nuclear meltdown happened shortly after 4am, both as a result of mistakes by night shift workers.